 Buffer capacity definition that takes this intuition into account is given by

-where n is number of equivalents of added strong base.
+where n is number of equivalents of added strong base (per 1 L of the solution).
 Note that addition of dn moles of acid will change pH by exactly the same value but in opposite direction.
 We will derive formula connecting buffer capacity with pH, pKa and buffer concentration.
 Derivation shown is based on Adam Hulanicki book Reakcje kwasów i zasad w chemii analitycznej, 2nd ed., PWN, Warszawa 1980 (English edition: Reactions of acids and bases in analytical chemistry; Chichester, West Sussex, England: E. Horwood; New York: Halsted Press, 1987).

 To make further calculations easier let's assume that the strong base added is monoprotic, we also assume volume of 1 which will allow us to treat concentration and number of moles interchangeably.
 Charge balance of the solution is given by the equation (identical to 11.6):

 [B+] is nothing else but concentration of the strong base present (or - as a volume is 1 - number of moles of strong base present) in the solution - thus it is n from 19.1 definition.

 Total concentration of the buffer, Cbuf, is given by

 From dissociation constant definition we have

 Equations 19.2, 19.6 and water ionization constant definition when combined give us formula for the amount of the strong base: